kqwang/phase-recovery/README.md

 Here, we refer to the process of *“calculating the wavefront phase from the amplitude/intensity measurement of the light field”* as phase acquisition (PA).
-PA contains many techniques and algorithms, such as holography/interferometry, transfer of intensity equations (TIE), wavefront-sensing-based approaches, phase retrieval (optimization-based approaches), deep-learning(DL)-based approaches.
+PA contains many techniques and algorithms, such as holography/interferometry, transport of intensity equation (TIE), wavefront-sensing-based approaches, phase retrieval (optimization-based approaches), deep-learning(DL)-based approaches.
 ****
 ## Table of Contents: